FrankCasanova/gdext-cli/README.md

 # gdext-cli

-A CLI tool to generate Godot-Rust projects and scenes.
+A CLI tool to generate Godot-Rust projects and scripts.

 ## Overview